-Three children in a swimming lesson
+Three children in orange swim hats are in a swimming pool

 We need more swimming in children’s literature